5th ACM/IEEE International Conference on

 By Jeff Salton

 Read more on Teleoperated SWAT BOT has trouble-makers in its sights…

-[From here and a short video of it in action is here]
+[From The Displayground, Microvision’s ‘official’ blog; the press release for this prototype is here and a short video of it in action is here]

 PicoP Gaming Applications hit Intel® Extreme Masters

 Read more on Microvision’s prototype PicoP game controller prototype…

 March 25/26 2010, TU Darmstadt, Germany

 We invite you to participate in the GameDays 2010.
 The GameDays, established in 2005 as annual “Science meets Business” event series, aim to provide an information and cooperation platform bringing together academia and industry and discussing latest trends, challenges and potentials of serious games.
 Research papers, case studies and demonstrations are invited that present novel scientific results, best practice showcases, or improvements to existing technology, methods, concepts and approaches in the multidisciplinary field of serious games, applied in a broad spectrum of application domains.

 Read more on Call: GameDays 2010: Serious Games for Sports and Health…